Robert Boyd, 5th Lord Boyd: Mary, Queen of Scots

 Before this permission was received, however, Boyd had returned to Scotland, and was actively engaged in preparing for a general rising in Mary's favour.
 He was suspected of complicity in the murder of the James, 1st Earl of Moray on 22 January 1570, and was with the Hamiltons at Glasgow 17 February.
-On the Friday after, 22 February, he and the Archibald, 5th Earl of Argyll met the William, 6th Earl of Morton and the Laird of Lethington at "Dawkethe", and on 16 April he signed the letter from the Duke of Châtellerault to Queen Elizabeth, praying her to come to an agreement with Mary.
+On 22 February, he and the Archibald Campbell, 5th Earl of Argyll met the William Douglas, 6th Earl of Morton and the William Maitland of Lethington at Dalkeith Palace, and on 16 April he signed the letter from the Duke of Châtellerault to Queen Elizabeth, praying her to come to an agreement with Mary.
 In June 1570 he is mentioned as being at Kilmarnock and remaining "constantly at the Queen's obedience".
-In a postscript to Randolph's letter to Sussex, 21 August, he says: "The 'brute' is that Lord Boyd is taken".
+Randolph wrote to Sussex on 21 August that "The brute (rumour) is that Lord Boyd is taken".

 In September Queen Mary mentions him as one of the nobles from whom two could be chosen to treat on her behalf with Elizabeth, and the Bishop of Ross writes to him, 1 October: "The English will be content to restore the Queen of Scotland to her realm, I take it.
 But tliat they have the Prince, her son, in their hands".
 Early in 1571 he appears to have been again in England; on 10 March the Bishop of Ross writes to Burghley: "Morton promised to Boyd before his departure out of Scotland to abstain from all that might hinder the Queen's restitution, and to agree", but he was back at Edinburgh in April, and on 30 May Morton declared to him that the treaty was dissolved.